 Tidal's app is also part of several networked hi-fi products’ streaming offerings, including Sonos, Bluesound and Denon Heos kit, Linn, McIntosh, Naim and Cyrus players, with more hardware supporting MQA in order to play Tidal's MQA-powered hi-res Masters tracks.

 Just as Tidal distinguishes itself from rivals by offering hi-res audio, Spotify's USP is music recommendation.

 Its hugely popular "Discover Weekly" feature uses AI and machine learning to generate a playlist of 30 songs that are relevant to your listening habits.
 It's impressively accurate.

-However, those who value audio quality are best off with Tidal.
-Stretch to the £20 a month HiFi tier if you can – it's fantastic destination for those who want to listen to lossless and hi-res files on the go and, if you own kit that supports MQA and/or Tidal Connect, at home too.
+However, those who value audio quality are definitely best off with Tidal.
+Stretch to the HiFi Plus tier if you can – it's a fantastic destination if you want to listen to hi-res files on the go and, if you own kit that supports MQA and/or Tidal Connect, at home too.

 - 16 of the best hi-res albums on Tidal Masters

 - Hi-res music streaming services compared: which should you sign up for?

 - Listen to the What Hi-Fi? playlist 2022

 "Given Tidal’s high-quality audio, it’s no surprise that the app is a monster data consumer.
 Tidal’s HiFi plan can eat through 635 MB per hour, while Tidal HiFi Plus guzzles anywhere from 1.35 GB to 18.20 GB per hour.
 On good days, playback is generally smooth on Tidal.
 But on days when my connection is inconsistent, there’s noticeably more buffering than usual when skipping tracks.